ChongYou/subspace-clustering/README.md

 # Dependencies
 numpy, scipy, scikit-learn

-The SPAMS package (http://spams-devel.gforge.inria.fr/downloads.html) is optional for faster computation.
+The SPAMS package (http://spams-devel.gforge.inria.fr/downloads.html) is recommendedfor faster computation.
+It may be used by setting algorithm='spams' in ElasticNetSubspaceClustering.
 On Ubuntu 16.04, SPAMS may be installed by the following commands:
 ```
 sudo apt install liblapack-dev libopenblas-dev
 pip install --index-url https://test.pypi.org/simple/ spams